McLeod Reorganisation of Army Logistics: Implementation

 Overall this substantial change went very smoothly and amicably.

 An early recommendation was that staff clerks should be transferred to R SIGNALS but this was set aside as it was recognised that the staff clerks traditionally provided the principal cadre for commissioned barracks officers of the RASC that were being transferred to RAOC.

 A retrospective view

-The McLeod report produced wideranging and sensible changes that were swiftly and efficiently implemented.
+The McLeod report produced wide-ranging and sensible changes that were swiftly and efficiently implemented.
 However, by dividing supply and transport it created new interface problems in operations.
 The division of responsibility for combat supplies (ammunition, fuels and rations) on operations so that RAOC was responsible rear of the divisional rear boundary, with RCT responsible forward, began to become a major constraint as the predicted pace of battle quickened (especially in Central Europe) and systems such as the Demountable Rack Offload and Pickup System were introduced to reflect this new imperative.

 Also leaving minor supply systems outside the RAOC probably delayed the introduction of an integrated supply system with its attendant efficiencies.

 The creation of the Royal Logistic Corps in 1993 and the Defence Logistics Organisation in 2000 largely addressed these issues.